fyc1007261/fyc1007261.github.io/_pages/about.md

 ### About Me

-I am Yifan Cai, a first-year Ph.D. student at the University of Pennsylvania, advised by Prof. [Adreas Haeberlen](https://www.cis.upenn.edu/~ahae/) and Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/).
+I am Yifan Cai, a first-year Ph.D. student at the University of Pennsylvania, advised by Prof. [Andreas Haeberlen](https://www.cis.upenn.edu/~ahae/) and Prof. [Linh Thi Xuan Phan](https://www.cis.upenn.edu/~linhphan/).
 I got my bachelor's degree from Shanghai Jiao Tong University in 2020.
 My research interest is in operating systems, database and networks.

 I worked with Prof. [Jianping He](https://iwin-fins.com) on designing data aggregation protocols in distributed network systems.
 A paper was published in IEEE CDC 2018.